Home » Geography » Rare Earth Elements

 Rare Earth Metals Properties

-• These minerals are employed in a wide range of contemporary technologies, including consumer electronics, computers and networks, communications, health care, national defence, and clean energy technologies, because of their distinctive magnetic, luminescent, and electrochemical properties.
+• These minerals are used in many modern technologies like consumer electronics, computers, communications, health care, national defense, and clean energy because of their special magnetic, glowing, and electrochemical properties.
+Even future technologies need these rare earth elements (REEs).

 Read More: Iron Ore